valendres/playwright-msw/packages/playwright-msw/README.md

 ### MockServiceWorker

-The `MockServiceWorker` instance exposes a number of utility functions to facilitate additional customisations:
+The `MockServiceWorker` instance exposes a number of utility functions to facilitate additional customizations:

 - `use(...customHandlers: RequestHandler[])`: Prepends given request handlers to the list of existing handlers.
-This is useful for overriding mocks on a per test behaviour, e.g. testing what happens if a particular API call fails.
+This is useful for overriding mocks on a per test behavior, e.g. testing what happens if a particular API call fails.
-- `resetHandlers(...customHandlers: RequestHandler[])`: Resets request handlers to the initial list given to the createServer call, or to the explicit next request handlers list, if given.
+- `resetHandlers(...customHandlers: RequestHandler[])`: Resets request handlers to the initial list given to the `createServer` call, or to the explicit next request handlers list, if given.